Complete Guide to Implementing OpenTelemetry in Go Applications

 }

 Once you've updated your application, restart it and generate new telemetry data.
 Then, navigate to your SigNoz cloud account and select one of the traces.
 You should be able to see the custom attributes and events that you've added.
-These will provide more insights into the activities taking place within your application, improving the observability and debugging process.
+These will provide deeper insights into the activities within your application, improving observability and the debugging process.

 Custom attributes

-Custom attributes can seen under Tags section on SigNoz trace detail page
+Custom attributes can be seen under the Attributes section on the SigNoz trace detail page

 Events

-Events can be seen under Events section on SigNoz trace detail page
+Events can be seen under the Events section on the SigNoz trace detail page

 Was this page helpful?